How do you reform corporate culture?

 Charles Darwin is often quoted as saying, “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change.”

 There’s no doubt the pandemic forced companies to transform.
-Business leaders now have the opportunity to implement new policies and procedures that take into account what’s necessary for today.
+Business leaders now have the opportunity to implement new policies and procedures that consider what’s necessary for for sustainable growth for the future.